Cave painting could be ‘oldest-recorded story’

 Is this picture the world’s oldest recorded story?
 Dating of a painting on the wall of a cave in Indonesia has revealed it to be 44,000 years old.
 Does it tell the story of a buffalo hunt?

 A band of hunters, brandishing spears and ropes and flanked by wild pigs, stand their ground.
 Charging towards them is a frighteningly large buffalo — and the only path to victory, it seems, is for the hunters to become animals themselves.

 That’s what this fascinating — and ancient — cave painting appears to show.

 The artwork was discovered in a cave on Sulawesi, an island in Indonesia in south-east Asia.
 Sulawesi is a treasure trove for cave art: it has at least 242 caves or shelters with ancient images, and more are being discovered.

 It’s not the world’s oldest drawing.
-Last year cross-hatch markings on a fragment of rock from South Africa were revealed to be nearly 73,000 years old.
+In 2018, cross-hatch markings on a fragment of rock from South Africa were revealed to be nearly 73,000 years old.

 But could it be the world’s oldest narrative artwork — and, therefore, the oldest story ever found?

 Yes.
 The depiction of local wild pigs and a type of buffalo called an “anoa” means the drawing is intrinsically linked to Sulawesi and its people.
 The paintings are in a line, giving a sense of progression.
 One of the hunters is depicted as part-human, part-animal, with a snout and tail, suggesting a story of transformation from man to beast.

 No. The panel does not represent a single, coherent story.
 It is more likely a series of images that were painted and added to over a longer period.
 "Whether it's a scene is questionable," says Paul Pettitt, an archaeologist at Durham University.

 - What must a picture have for it to tell a story?